menshikow/monologue/README.md

 # Monologue

-> **Private "System 2" AI Reasoning at the Edge.**
->
-> *A 560M parameter reasoning Large Language Model build from scratch and ran locally in your browser via Rust and WebGPU.*
+> *A 560M parameter reasoning Small Language Model built from scratch and run locally in your browser via Rust and WebGPU.*

 ## The Concept